herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

 ## 2. Core Components

-Below is an overview of the key architectural components that form the Document Lifecycle-Driven Invalidation System.
+Below is an overview of the key architectural components that form the LifecycleSystem-Driven Invalidation System.
 Each component has distinct responsibilities but works closely with the others:

-1. **DocumentLifecycleManager**
+1. **LifecycleManager**
 2. **InvalidationManager**
 3. **MutationObserverAdapter**
 4. **StyleInvalidationTracker**